anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.
 The following client error status codes MAY be used:

-* 400 Bad Request: if the pledge detected an error in the format of the request
+* 400 Bad Request: if the pledge detects an error in the format of the request
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
-TODO(confirm, taken from telemetry)
-//stf: fits from my understanding.
-Good place to put it.

 ### Request Artifact: Pledge Enroll-Request Trigger (tPER) {#tper_artifact}

 The Pledge Enroll-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing enrollment parameters.
-This document specifies only the basic parameter for a generic (LDevID) certificate with no CSR attributes provided to the pledge.
+This document specifies only the basic parameter for a generic, device-related LDevID certificate with no CSR attributes provided to the pledge.
-If specific attributes in the certificate are required, they have to be inserted by the issuing RA/CA.
+If specific attributes in the certificate are required, they have to be inserted by the issuing Key Infrastructure.

 The Pledge Enroll-Request Trigger (tPER) artifact MAY be used to provide additional enrollment parameters such as CSR attributes.
 How to provide and use such additional data is out of scope for this specification.